nabeel-oz/qlik-py-tools/docs/Clustering.md

 PyTools.Cluster([Local Government Area], sum([Incidents Recorded]) & ';' & avg(ERP), 'scaler=quantile, min_cluster_size=3, min_samples=2')
 ```

-The function will break down the string into individual features based on the locale settings of the machine where the SSE is running.
+The function will break down the string into individual features.
 To check that the inputs are being read correctly you can use the `debug=true` argument.

 The expression above is used to colour the scatter plot below: